PROCEDURES

 Lateral Lumbar Interbody Fusion

-Later lumbar interbody fusion also known as XLIF or DLIF is the surgical removal of a lumbar disc and subsequent fusion of the intervening vertebra.
+Lateral lumbar interbody fusion, also known as LLIF, XLIF, or DLIF depending on the type, is the surgical removal of a lumbar disc and subsequent insertion of a graft into the intervening vertebra.

 • Lateral refers to the approach of the surgery which is through the flank rather than through the back or front.